seanngpack/feeling-blue-cpp/README.md

 ## Time to start using it!
-Below is a brief example of finding your device and connecting to its service and characteristics. is_rotating_char supports notifications so we enable them and pass a callback function to do something with the data that it receives on notification.
+Below is a brief example that finds a device and reads, writes, and sets notifications to it.

 ```
 main.cpp